nutanix-cloud-native/ndb-operator/README.md

 ```

-Apply the secrets:
+Create the secrets:

 ```
 kubectl apply -f <path/to/secrets-manifest.yaml>
 ```

-###  Creating the NDBServer resource.
-The [sample manifest](config/samples/ndb_v1alpha1_ndbserver.yaml) for NDBServer is described as follows:
+###  Create the NDBServer resource.
+The manifest for NDBServer is described as follows:

 ```yaml
 apiVersion: ndb.nutanix.com/v1alpha1